CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 **Import Toolbox** will be a Workflow Extension that allows you to import files with better metadata and preset controls (i.e. clip volume).

 We will also be spinning out the **Watch Folders** from CommandPost and moving them into this app.

-This project is currently at the exploration and experiment stage.

-We hope to release this before the end of 2024.

 ---